3 Nootropics To Nourish Your Brain, Improve Your Memory & Bolster Creativity

 Guarana is a small, round berry that's native to Brazil, and it's known for its energizing effects on the body and mind.* Not only do the seeds of this fruit contain caffeine naturally, but a 2019 scientific review in the journal Global Psychiatry found that guarana improved reaction time and accuracy of task performance in young, healthy adults.* Talk about an underrated superfruit.

 "I'm originally from Brazil, so I love the guarana ingredient," says Brownlow.
 "In Brazil, it's very common [to eat it] before exam week."
 Given guarana's impressive ability to bolster cognitive performance, it's not difficult to see why.
-To leverage the fruit's full résumé of brain health benefits, you might even want to take it with Panax ginseng—in a 2004 Pharmacology Biochemistry and Behavior study, guarana was clinically shown to work synergistically with the botanical to promote cognitive performance.*
+To leverage the fruit's full résumé of brain health benefits, you might even want to take it with Panax ginseng—in a 2004 Pharmacology Biochemistry and Behavior study, guarana was clinically shown to work synergistically4 with the botanical to promote cognitive performance.*

 Great news: mbg's focus+ contains both powerhouse ingredients (along with four other clinically researched botanicals and bioactives to energize your cells, mind, and body).*

 "There are ingredients in brain guard+ that help with stress resilience," notes Ferira.
 Namely, kanna: a medicinal succulent plant indigenous to South Africa.
-In fact, this adaptogenic plant has been clinically shown to buffer our brains from stress.* Take this randomized clinical trial, for example, which leveraged 25 milligrams of Zembrin® kanna extract and measured participants' reactivity to threats in the amygdala section of the brain.
+In fact, this adaptogenic plant has been clinically shown to buffer our brains from stress.* Take this randomized clinical trial5, for example, which leveraged 25 milligrams of Zembrin® kanna extract and measured participants' reactivity to threats in the amygdala section of the brain.
 The results?
 Participants were less reactive to fearful stimuli.*

 In another six-week clinical trial, daily intake of Zembrin® kanna extract significantly increased alpha1 and alpha2 brain frequencies during various cognitive tasks—and an uptick in these brain-wave frequencies is associated with greater calmness.
 "I personally take brain guard+, and I call it my 'zen zone,'" says Ferira.
 "The kanna is really driving that…it's helping you be resilient to things that might induce a little bit of anxiousness otherwise."* As we've said once before: This unique, adaptogenic plant really is Mother Nature's chill pill.*